-'Synchronous' in the table means that an instruction can be located exactly where it is executed, such as an ebreak or ecall instruction, and each execution of that instruction will trigger an exception.
-'Asynchronous' means that it is not possible to pinpoint an instruction, and the instruction PC value may be different each time an exception occurs.
-'Precise asynchronous' means that an exception can be located exactly at the boundary of an instruction, i.e., the state after the execution of an instruction, such as an external interrupt.
-'Non- precision asynchronous' means that the boundary of an instruction cannot be precisely located, and may be the state after an instruction has been interrupted halfway through execution, such as a memory access error.
+"Synchronous" in the table means that an instruction can be located exactly where it is executed, such as an ebreak or ecall instruction, and each execution of that instruction will trigger an exception.
+"Asynchronous" means that it is not possible to pinpoint an instruction, and the instruction PC value may be different each time an exception occurs.
+"Precise asynchronous" means that an exception can be located exactly at the boundary of an instruction, i.e., the state after the execution of an instruction cannot be precisely located, and may be the state after an instruction has been interrupted halfway through execution, such as a memory access error.

 Access to memory takes time, and the microprocessor usually does not wait for the end of the access when accessing memory, but continues to execute the instruction, when the access error exception occurs again, the microprocessor has already executed the subsequent instructions, and cannot be precisely located.

-2.2 Entering Exception
+2.2 Entering exception